-- you don’t need to add all the veggies to the cous cous – if you want to serve it plain you can also to that but I like a little extra veggies in mine personally
+- you don’t need to add all the veggies to the couscous – if you want to serve it plain you can also do that but I like little extra veggies in mine personally

 - when roasting the lamb if you feel the outside is getting too brown then cover with foil and continue to cook.
 I did so after about 3 hours